artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ### What do Programming Languages do?

-Programming languages are an interesting problem to solve.
-People read code many, many multiples of times more than they write it - so developers create languages which are good at solving particular problems in a terse amount of code.
+Designing programming languages is an interesting challenge.
+People read code much more than they write it - so developers create languages which are good at solving particular problems in a terse amount of code.
 Here's an example using JavaScript: